-This was on November 26: on the 30th he went fully into the facts and law of the case in a speech which called forth the general applause of the House, and which concluded as follows:-
+This was on November 26: on the 30th he went fully into the facts and law of the case in a speech which called forth the general applause of the House, and which concluded as follows:

-The people assembled at Manchester were ignorant of the nature of the warrant against Hunt; and yet many of them were cut down and maimed for impeding, or being supposed to impede, its execution.
-Such conduct could not, he contended, be regarded as consistent with the law of England, or with the law of any civilized nation upon the earth, and therefore the circumstances connected with it imperiously called for enquiry.
-This enquiry was the more necessary in consequence of the measures proposed by the noble lord, to none of which, as an Englishman anxious for the maintenance of his country's rights, could he possibly persuade himself to give his assent.
+"The people assembled at Manchester were ignorant of the nature of the warrant against Hunt; and yet many of them were cut down and maimed for impeding, or being supposed to impede, its execution.
+Such conduct could not, he contended, be regarded as consistent with the law of England, or with the law of any civilized nation upon the earth, and therefore the circumstances connected with it imperiously called for enquiry. enquiry was the more necessary in consequence of the measures proposed by the noble lord, to none of which, as an Englishman anxious for the maintenance of his country's rights, could he possibly persuade himself to give his assent."2

 In committee on the various bills he was active and persevering in his opposition.
-On December 8, upon the clause of the 'Seditious Meetings Bill' indemnifying magistrates in case of killing or maining in dispersing such meetings, he exclaimed, 'Unless everything cruel and despotic is to be raked into this measure, unless a contradiction is to be given in it to every principle of law and justice, unless complete power is to be placed in the hands of magistrates over life, limb, and liberty, without responsibility, this clause, I am confident, cannot pass.'
-But pass it did, like all the other unjustifiable clauses of these unjusti-
+On December 8, upon the clause of the "Seditious Meetings Bill" indemnifying magistrates in case of killing or maining in dispersing such meetings, he exclaimed, "Unless everything cruel and despotic is to be raked into this measure, unless a contradiction is to be given in it to every principle of law and justice, unless complete power is to be placed in the hands of magistrates over life, limb, and liberty, without responsibility, this clause, I am confident, cannot pass."
+3 But pass it did, like all the other unjustifiable clauses of these unjustifiable and oppressive laws.
+The last protest he made was on December 23, against the "Blasphemous Libels Bill."